-Impact on earn ou t liability fair values Key valuation input Description Increase in the input Decrease in the input Current property valuation The fund's current property valuation, used as proxy for the sale price at expected exit date of the fund in the valuation cash flow, has a significant influence on the performance fee outcome.
-Increase Decrease Forecast fund distributions The forecast cashflow from fund distributions through to the expected exit date of the fund, reflecting the net income of the fund, primarily net property income from the underlying property, offset by borrowing costs and any fund level expenses.
-Increase Decrease Discount rate The rate of return used to discount cash flows, payable or receivable in the future, into present value.
+Impact on earn out liability fair values Increase Decrease in the input Key valuation input Description in the input Current property The fund's current property valuation, used as proxy for the sale valuation price at expected exit date of the fund in the valuation cash flow, Increase Decrease has a significant influence on the performance fee outcome.
+Forecast fund The forecast cashflow from fund distributions through to the distributions expected exit date of the fund, reflecting the net income of the Increase Decrease fund, primarily net property income from the underlying property, offset by borrowing costs and any fund level expenses.
+Discount rate The rate of return used to discount cash flows, payable or receivable in the future, into present value.
 The rate is determined with regard to comparable acquisition fair value assessments.
-Includes additional risk premium to allow for volatility in property valuations and capitalisation rates over the remainder of each fund's expected term.
-Decrease Increase
+Decrease Increase Includes additional risk premium to allow for volatility in property valuations and capitalisation rates over the remainder of each fund's expected term.